pmclanahan/hubot-contributejson/README.md

 `<hubot>: contributejson rm [url]`: Remove a contribute.json URL from the list and leave the channel.
 If run from the desired channel the `[url]` is optional.

 `<hubot>: contributejson update [url]`: Update the data for the contribute.json URL or channel.
 If run from the desired channel the `[url]` is optional.

+`<hubot>: welcoming approved`: Enable welcome messages to new users in the channel.

+`<hubot>: welcoming denied`: Disable welcome messages to new users in the channel.
+Will just learn nicks. (default state)

 ## License